-We recognise that the economic crisis has had material impacts on business and that circumstances could arise where Suppliers are forced to close down, downsize, close certain sites or implement other measures that result in having to retrench certain or all employees.
-In the context of these Principles, the term retrenchment includes layoffs and redundancies, and all of these terms refer to the termination of employment due to circumstances such as those mentioned.
+We recognise that circumstances could arise where Suppliers are forced to close down, downsize, close certain sites, or implement other measures that result in having to retrench certain or all employees.
+In the context of this Code, the term retrenchment includes layoffs and redundancies, and all of these terms refer to the termination of employment due to circumstances such as those mentioned.